Modern cabbages in the genus Brassica are descended from leafy wild mustard plants native to the Mediterranean seacoast.

 Asian green cabbage types are harder to pin down as various regions and markets name them differently.
 Most types include the word “choy,” which is a generic word for vegetable.
 These Chinese cabbages include bok choy, choy sum, gai choy, and Napa cabbage.

 Red cabbage differs from green mostly in its red to purple outer leaves that are streaked with white on the inside.
-It has a flavor similar to that of green cabbage, but leaves may have a tougher texture and are higher in Vitamin C.
+It has a flavor similar to that of green cabbage, but leaves may have a tougher texture.

 Savoy cabbage is distinguished by its attractive crinkled leaves and mild flavor.
 Savoy is commonly used for coleslaw and salads.
 Leaves are yellow-green and the head is not as compact as other cabbage types.